telerik/kendo-ui-core/docs/web/rangeslider/overview.md

 *   Small or large step
 *   Tooltip format/placement

-The example below demonstrates ghow to customize the RangeSlider behaviors by configuring its properties.
+The example below demonstrates how to customize the RangeSlider behaviors by configuring its properties.

 ###### Example